dhellmann/pymotw-3/source/importlib/index.rst

 :Purpose: The importlib module exposes the implementation of Python's
           import statement.

-The ``importlib`` module includes functions that the underlying implementation of Python's import mechanism for loading code in packages and modules, all implemented in Python.
+The ``importlib`` module includes functions that implement Python's import mechanism for loading code in packages and modules, all implemented in Python.
 It is one access point to importing modules dynamically, and useful in some cases where the name of the module that needs to be imported is unknown when the code is written (for example, for plugins or extensions to an application).

 Example Package
 ===============